 - 1. All health and general rules (pages 8 18) apply. - 2.
-Re-check your entries Wednesday, July 26 at the Fair Office.
+Re-check your entries Wednesday, July 24 at the Fair Office.
 This will help to eliminate any incorrect entries and ensure the smooth operation of shows. - 3.
 Exhibitors must submit poultry health form (found in Health Requirements pages) to the superintendent at the fair.
 Hatchery papers must be submitted as proof of healthy birds or birds must be tested as described in health rules.
 Please check for lice before fair and treat if necessary. - 4.
-Pollarium testing will be available at 6 pm on Wednesday evening. - 5.
+All poultry exhibited at the county or state level will need to have a pullorum typhoid test or National Poultry Improvement Plan membership. - 5.
 All exhibitors are required to help in daily cleaning of the poultry barn. - 6.
-All poultry and fowl should have been hatched anytime in 2022 or 2023 except those shown in class I0112. - 7.
+All poultry and fowl should have been hatched anytime in 2023 or 2024 except those shown in class I0112. - 7.
 The Lee Co.
 Fair Association and or superintendents reserve the right to combine or eliminate classes that are lacking in number of entries. - 8.
 No alcoholic beverages are allowed on the fairgrounds, in the livestock barns or camping area by anyone of any age during the fair. - 9.
 Announcements or changes made prior to judging pre-empt information previously provided in the fairbook.